Our content may include links to products from our partners

 Loans are loans and debt is debt.
 You take a new one to pay off old liabilities.
 Undoubtedly, paying less each month and over the whole period might be crucial.

-Nevertheless, do not forget that this was your choice – did you really need that expensive bike or new phone?
+Nevertheless, do not forget that this was your choice – did you really need that expensive bike or a new phone?
 So, being financially responsible requires discipline and serious commitment.